MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-speechSDK-ch4.md

 ![Module4Chapter4step1cim](images/module4chapter4step1cim.PNG)

-> Note: For information on how to do this on a Mac/Macbook, click [here](linkgoeshere).

 2. Log in to the [Azure Portal](https://portal.azure.com/).
 Once you are logged in, click on Create a resource, and search for "Language Understanding," and click enter.